Autoregressive Bandits: AUTOREGRESSIVE UPPER CONFIDENCE BOUND

-In this section, we present \algname (\algnameshort), an optimistic regret minimization algorithm for the \settingname setting whose pseudo-code is reported in Algorithm~\ref{alg:alg}. \algnameshort leverages the myopic optimal policy for ARBs (Theorem~\ref{thr:optimal_policy}) and implements an incremental regularized least squares procedure to estimate the unknown parameters $\vgamma(a)$, for every action $a \in \mathcal{A}$ independently.
-The algorithm requires the knowledge of the order $k$ of the reward AR model, although this condition can be easily replaced with the knowledge of an upper bound $\overline{k} > k$ on the true AR order.\footnote{Indeed, any AR process of order $k$ can be regarded as an AR process of order $\overline{k} > k$ setting to zero the additional parameters, \ie $\gamma_i(a) = 0$ for $i \in \dsb{k+1,\overline{k}}$.} An empirical validation of the misspecification of such a parameter is postponed to Section~\ref{subsec:k_misspec}.
+In this section, we present \algname (\algnameshort), an optimistic regret minimization algorithm for the \settingnameshort setting whose pseudo-code is reported in Algorithm~\ref{alg:alg}. \algnameshort leverages the myopic optimal policy for ARBs (Theorem~\ref{thr:optimal_policy}) and implements an incremental regularized least squares procedure to estimate the unknown parameters $\vgamma(a)$, for every action $a \in \mathcal{A}$ independently.
+The algorithm requires the knowledge of the order $k$ of the AR process, although this knowledge can be replaced with the one of an upper bound $\overline{k} > k$ of the AR order.\footnote{Indeed, any AR process of order $k$ can be regarded as an AR process of order $\overline{k} > k$ setting $\gamma_i(a) = 0$ for $i \in \dsb{k+1,\overline{k}}$.
+An empirical validation of the \algnameshort performances in the case of a misspecified $k$ is provided in Section~\ref{subsec:k_misspec}.}